 Myles W. Jackson

-Albert Gallatin Research Excellence Professor of the History of Science, NYU-Gallatin, FAS (Professor of History); Professor in the Division of Medical Ethics and NYU-Langone School of Medicine (Associate Faculty); Director of Science and Society
+Albert Gallatin Research Excellence Professor of the History of Science, NYU-Gallatin, FAS (Professor of History); Professor in the Division of Medical Ethics and NYU-Langone School of Medicine (Associate Faculty), Faculty Affiliate of the Engelberg Center of Innovation Law and Policy of the NYU School of Law; Director of Science and Society

 Cambridge University, PhD 1991

 Field of Study:

 History of science; history of physics in 19th-century Germany; intellectual property and gene patenting; humans, machines, and aesthetic theories; triangular exchange among physicists and engineers, musicians, and instrument makers.